lzrmihnea/lzrmihnea.github.io/_posts/2017-05-05-book-notes-duckworth-grit.markdown

 > Getting out the door by eight a.m. is a low-level goal.
 It only matters because of a mid-level goal: arriving at work on time.
 Why do you care about that?
 Because you want to be punctual.
 Why do you care about that?
 Because being punctual shows respect for the people with whom you work.
 Why is that important?
 Because you strive to be a good leader.

-# **When you think in terms of big goals, you start organizing you small daily routines around reaching those big goals.**
+# **When you think in terms of big goals, you start organizing you small daily routines around reaching those goals.**

 > In very gritty people, most mid-level and low-level goals are, in some way or another, related to that ultimate goal.
 In contrast, a lack of grit can come from having less coherent goal structures.